KatePaulauskas/dog-grooming-salon/README.md

 ### Future Features

 1. Enable password recovery and reset functionality for existing users.
+2. Enable Superuser to select or add a new customer through the front end.
-2. Implement email notifications for when an appointment is booked, rescheduled, or deleted.
+3. Implement email notifications for when an appointment is booked, rescheduled, or deleted.
-3. Offer services with different durations and adjust the booking flow accordingly.
+4. Offer services with different durations and adjust the booking flow accordingly.
-4. Implement functionality to ensure certain services are performed only by specific groomers.
+5. Implement functionality to ensure certain services are performed only by specific groomers.
-5. Add a notes field for the superuser to be able to add comments to appointments.
+6. Add a notes field for the superuser to be able to add comments to appointments.
-6. Provide more tailored services, taking into consideration the dog’s breed and size.
+7. Provide more tailored services, taking into consideration the dog’s breed and size.
-7. Implement validation against double bookings and overlapping appointments in the admin panel when editing or scheduling appointments.
+8. Implement validation against double bookings and overlapping appointments in the admin panel when editing or scheduling appointments.
-8. Add functionality to respond to inquiries via email from the admin panel.
+9. Add functionality to respond to inquiries via email from the admin panel.
-9. Implement reviews and feedback collection from the existing customers.
+10. Implement reviews and feedback collection from the existing customers.

 ## Technologies used